 Have you ever wished for a book about writing that isn’t a how-to guide?
 One that is something like a good friend or companion?
 This is exactly what William Kenower has written in his collection of essays on writing, Write Within Yourself: An Author’s Companion.

 Despite inclusion in my memoir writers resources series, this collection is directed at and designed for any writer, any genre.

-That passion and enthusiasm is clear in the essays included in Write Within Yourself.
-Some of my favorite, must remember passages are:
+That passion and enthusiasm are clear in the essays included in Write Within Yourself.
+Some of my favorite must remember passages are:

 A great book is a work of love–not craft, not intelligence, not discipline, but love.
 And that love expresses itself in this question asked and answered over and over again: What do I most want to say?

 The more I wrote, the more I understood that anything–a rainy day, a shower, a bad night’s sleep–led to what had always interested me most, the intersection of creativity and everyday life.